 The method

-More Trees Now transplants disadvantaged seedlings to promising sites.
-Every tree produces hundreds of seedlings every year.
-Most of these do not survive because they grow in places where they should not or cannot grow big.
-By carefully scooping out these seedlings in winter and giving them away, they grow into adults elsewhere.
-A logical, cheap, sustainable and fun way to grow more trees!
+More Trees Now rescues excess or unwanted saplings, cuttings and shrubs and transplants them to sites where they can grow into mature trees.
+Every tree produces hundreds of saplings every year.
+Most of these do not reach maturity.
+They grow in the wrong place and are removed, or they wither.
+By carefully scooping out these seedlings in winter and giving them away, they grow into trees elsewhere.
+A logical, cheap, sustainable and fun way to plant more trees!

 How does it worK?